After Birth - Quick Safety Check

 Can my family members take my placenta capsules too?

 We do not recommend anyone consumes placenta capsules other than the mother who made the placenta.
-It is however at the mothers and families discretion if they chose to share placenta remedies with one another.

 What food safe methods are used to produce safe remedies from the placenta?